alcor-lab/confidence-fusion/README.md

 ##Instructions##

-To run the program you first need to add the 'external' folderin the Matlab path.
+To run the demo you need to download the KITTI 2012 multiview dataset (data, calibration files, and multi-view extension) from [here](http://www.cvlibs.net/datasets/kitti/eval_stereo_flow.php?benchmark=stereo).

+The disparity maps for all the stereo-pairs of the dataset, computed based on the method presented in the paper "Confidence driven TGV fusion", J. Zbontar and Y. LeCun, CVPR, 2015, are available for download from [here](http://www.dis.uniroma1.it/~alcor/site/datasets/kitti_2012_mv_cm-cnn.zip).

 ##Quickstart
 1. Compile the CUDA kernels located in the `./cuda` folder.
 Under Windows you can use the provided Makefile: `nmake -f Makefile.win all`;

+1. Modify the path variables `basedir` and `w_path` in the demo script `demo_kitti`.

 1. Execute the demo script:
 `demo_kitti`.